 5. Foam Rollers

-Foam rollers can often help reduce muscle pain and increase range of motion.
+Foam rollers can often help reduce muscle pain and increase range of motion by reducing muscle tension and stiffness.
 Foam rollers come in a wide range of shapes and sizes at an affordable price.
-They are simple but effective physical therapy tools that are particularly great for individuals with lower back pain.
+If you are new to foam rolling or are particularly sensitive to deep pressure or massage, it is generally recommended that you purchase a low- to medium-density foam roller without the knobs and ridges.
+They are simple but effective physical therapy tools that are primarily used for improving mobility, but can also be used during core stabilization exercises.

 6. Stretching Straps